MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5061.md

 ---
 title: Opportunity - List (report)
-description: Get a list of all your opportunities, including information about sales cycle of the opportunity, as well as related contacts and campaigns.
+description: Get a list of all your opportunities, including information about the sales cycle of the opportunity and related contacts and campaigns.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf
 ms.topic: conceptual
 ms.search.keywords: reporting
 ms.search.form: Report_5061_Primary
-ms.date: 11/2/2024
+ms.date: 11/11/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Opportunity - List (report)

 The **Opportunity - List** report shows a list of all your opportunities.

-The report includes the description, date, and sales cycle of the opportunity, as well as related contacts and campaigns.
+The report includes the description, date, and sales cycle of the opportunity, and related contacts and campaigns.

 ## Use cases